To love a place is not enough.

 When applied in the right setting, these traits have been invaluable.
 I’ve played a key role in taking four startups from being a vague concept to being fully operational, thriving companies — a journey filled with an endless stream of novel problems to solve, which is truly a generalist’s dream.

 But in the absence of a meaningful purpose, it is a short road to burnout.
-As I climbed the corporate ladder, I was simultaneously becoming more aware of the ecological and societal problems associated with some of the global brands I was working at the time.
-At that time, there was very little focus on sustainability and ethical operations, with very little accountability for corporations behaving badly.
-Naturally, as I became more aware of this, I also became aware of how my work helped perpetuate those issues and frustrated that it was taboo to even talk about outloud.
-So, I didn’t.
+As I climbed the corporate ladder, I was simultaneously becoming more aware of the ecological and societal problems associated with some of the global brands I was working with.
+At that time, there was very little focus on sustainability and ethical operations, with virtually no accountability for corporations behaving badly.
+Naturally, as I became more aware of this, I also became aware of how my work helped perpetuate those issues.
+But, it was taboo to talk about, so I didn’t.

-For many years, the ethical compromises felt necessary.
+For many years, I kept my thoughts to myself and accepted that the ethical compromises were necessary.
 I had bills to pay and needed the financial stability to do so.
 I focused on the silver linings, such as the value I was providing for my team, the jobs these organizations created, and my ability to invest portions of my money into organizations working in the areas I cared about.
 I knew something was fundamentally wrong with that operating model, but it seemed par for the course with modern day business.

 I eventually learned there’s truth to that.
-As Daniel Schmachtenberger often says, the vast majority of people are good people and don’t wake up wanting to kill whales (cows, trees, oceans, etc.).
+The vast majority of people are good people and don’t wake up wanting to kill whales (cows, trees, oceans, etc.).
 It’s not that they hate whales or even feel okay with harming them.
-The issue is that the whale is worth more dead than alive within our current economic system, and people feel trapped because they don’t know another way to feed their families or succeed within the system.
+The issue is that the whale is worth more dead than alive within our current economic system, and people feel trapped because they don’t know another way to feed their families.

 We see this occurring everywhere throughout our society.
-Most people know (at least somewhere deep down) that destroying the Amazon Rainforest and keeping billions of animals in factory farms aren’t ethical or sustainable, but many jobs and modern conveniences rely on us ignoring our conscience.
+Most people know at least somewhere deep down that destroying the Amazon Rainforest and keeping billions of animals in factory farms aren’t ethical or sustainable behaviors, but many jobs and modern conveniences rely on us ignoring our conscience.

 I wasn’t killing whales, but I was in fact exchanging days of my life and pouring all of my vitality into feeding a system that was in direct conflict with virtually everything that I felt to be right and true about our purpose for existing.